MuhammadZulqarnainshabbir/Whack-A-Mole/ch3-approach.md

 ## Modules

-1:A Score counter
+- A Score counter
-2:A Time counter
+- A Time counter
-3:Binary to BCD converter
+- Binary to BCD converter
-4:Output on Seven Segment Display
+- Output on Seven Segment Display

 ## Block Diagram